MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/sales-marketing/credit-limits-customers.md

     identification in the **Government identification** field.

 > [!NOTE]
 > In the **Accounts receivable parameters** form, a credit limit type is typically selected.
-However, if the credit limit type is set to **None**, you must also select the **Mandatory credit limit** check box in the **Customers** form in order to check the customer's credit limit against the customer's balance.
-For more information about credit limit types, see "What documents and processes can I check credit limits for?" in this topic.
+However, if the credit limit type is set to **None**, you must also select the **Mandatory credit limit** check box in the **Customers** form in order to check the customer’s credit limit against the customer’s balance.
+For more information about credit limit types, see “What documents and processes can I check credit limits for?” in this topic.

 **How do I manually check credit limits on sales orders?**

-Sometimes, you might have to manually check a customer's credit limit.
-For example, you might manually check a customer's credit limit before you start entering a sales order.
+Sometimes, you might have to manually check a customer’s credit limit.
+For example, you might manually check a customer’s credit limit before you start entering a sales order.
 You can use the **Sales order** form to manually check credit limits.
 You must be a member of a security role that has the Maintain sales order (SalesOrderMaintain) duty assigned to it to make changes in this